-About The Installations
+About The Airborne Transmission Installations

-The white flags, international symbol of peaceful surrender, references the flu pandemic of 1918, when female volunteers hand-sewed stacks of white cotton masks for medical and personal use.
-The commercially available surgical masks, sourced at a local grocery store, are manufactured in the People’s Republic of China, where the SARS-CoV-2 virus first appeared.
-These two items, synthetic masks superimposed on cotton, reflect the similarities and evolution of personal protective equipment since the last massive global pandemic.
+The white flags, international symbol of ceasefire, recalled the flu pandemic of 1918, when female volunteers hand-sewed stacks of white cotton masks for medical use and personal protection.
+The commercially available surgical style masks, sourced at a local grocery store, were manufactured in the People’s Republic of China, where the SARS-CoV-2 virus first appeared.
+These two items, synthetic masks superimposed on cotton, reflected our interconnected global economies and the evolution of personal protective equipment since the last massive global pandemic.